TirendazAcademy/PandasAI-Tutorials/README.md

 # Learn PandasAI with Examples

-This repo walks you through how to use Pandas AI step-by-step.
+This repo walks you step by step on how to use Pandas AI.

 ▶️ YouTube
 - [Introduction to Pandas AI](https://youtu.be/aUds2W7A_FY)